i OECD developments

 The OECD's model, generally known as the Common Reporting Standard (CRS), is based heavily on the Model 1 intergovernmental agreements (IGAs) many jurisdictions have concluded with the United States.
-The CRS model was first published in outline in February 2014, with further details being published in July 2014.12 The OECD's approach has now been endorsed by all 34 members of the OECD and in total over 101 jurisdictions have committed to first exchanges by 2017 and 2018.13 The only major outlier is therefore the United States, which remains committed to FATCA and declines to implement the CRS on the basis that FATCA is adequate for its needs.
+The CRS model was first published in outline in February 2014, with further details being published in July 2014.12 The OECD's approach has now been endorsed by all 34 members of the OECD and in total over 100 jurisdictions have committed to first exchanges by 2017 and 2018 with an additional eight undertaking first exchanges by 2019/2020.
+The only major outlier is therefore the United States, which remains committed to FATCA and declines to implement the CRS on the basis that FATCA is adequate for its needs.

-The legal basis for the CRS highlighted by the OECD is the Multilateral Convention on Mutual Administrative Assistance in Tax Matters;14 currently, 121 jurisdictions participate in the Convention, including all members of the G20.
+The legal basis for the CRS highlighted by the OECD is the Multilateral Convention on Mutual Administrative Assistance in Tax Matters;13 currently, 121 jurisdictions participate in the Convention, including all members of the G20 countries, all OECD countries and an increasing number of developing countries.
 The Convention requires separate agreements between the competent authorities of the various parties, with automatic exchange of information then taking place on a bilateral basis between the relevant parties.
 This is seen as providing an important protection since jurisdictions will be able to decline to enter into agreements with any party where there are significant concerns about ensuring the confidentiality of data exchange or the uses that will be made of information exchanged for tax purposes.
 There is, however, a proposal being currently worked on to provide a standardised assessment of each participating jurisdiction's ability to ensure appropriate use of any tax data received as part of a peer review type process.

 The primary focus of BEPS is clearly on the corporate sector, but many private client structures will have a corporate component.
 The intention is clearly that corporate structures will now also be transparent and not used as tools of aggressive tax planning strategies to move income from one jurisdiction to another.
-The OECD and G20 have welcomed all interested countries and jurisdictions that are ready to commit to the BEPS programme and, to date, over 80 jurisdictions have signed up to express their willingness to prevent BEPS by multinational enterprises.
-The OECD celebrated the signing ceremony, saying that 'the signing of this multilateral convention marks a turning point in tax treaty history'.21
+The OECD and G20 have welcomed all interested countries and jurisdictions that are ready to commit to the BEPS programme and, to date, over 125 countries and jurisdictions are collaborating to implement the BEPS.

 The near-simultaneous implementation of major new processes for the collection of beneficial ownership information, the automatic exchange of tax information and improved transparency in the corporate sector, is likely to have significant consequences, both intended and unintended.
 The concept of 'beneficial ownership', always a problematic one in the trust context, is beginning to shift from AML to tax, with both FATCA and CRS using beneficial ownership, rather than tax liability, as the basis for the collection of tax information.
 Automatic exchange will also see information on wealth, rather than income, being reported, in many cases for the first time.